sandra-pinel/Projects_ImageProcessing_AI/README.md

     competition.

 - **RetinalDiseaseClassification**:
   - For our final project, we were tasked with creating an algorithm to detect, through retinal images, whether a person is suffering from a retinal disease or not.
-The model will be developed using the dataset provided by the "Retinal Disease Classification" dataset from Kaggle: https://www.kaggle.com/datasets/andrewmvd/retinal-disease-classification.
+The model was developed by using the dataset provided by the "Retinal Disease Classification" from Kaggle: https://www.kaggle.com/datasets/andrewmvd/retinal-disease-classification.